BIOGRAPHY

 Echoes of Gamelan

-Echoes of Gamelan explores the influence of gamelan music on western composers, as well as how our music perception changes depending on the context.
-Colin McPhee’s transcriptions of Balinese ceremonial music are interwoven with pieces by Debussy, Riley, Crumb and Baumbusch.
-This juxtaposition prompts us to listen to each piece from outside the western tradition and to experience compositional time differently.
+Echoes of Gamelan explores the influence of gamelan music on Western composers, as well as how our music perception changes depending on the context.
+Colin McPhee’s transcriptions of Balinese ceremonial music are interwoven with pieces by Godowsky, Debussy, and Holst.
+This juxtaposition prompts us to listen to each piece from outside the Western tradition and to experience compositional time differently.
 Debussy heard gamelan music for the first time at the 1889 Exposition Universelle in Paris.
 This exposure made a huge impact on his development and by extension on many composers to come.
-Minimalism pioneer Terry Riley’s wild Half-Wolf Dances Mad in Moonlight contrasts starkly with George Crumb’s ethereal Beta Cygni, but both pieces have in common a non-western approach to composition.
-Inspired by the contrapuntal architecture of Balinese gamelan music, Brian Baumbusch’s Strange Attractors is structured using a colorful heterophony.
-The program closes with a transcription of Balinese composer Srayamurtikanti’s Speech Delay.
-Originally written for Balinese shadow-puppet theater instruments, this piece was inspired by her language-deficient sister and how she nevertheless managed to communicate vividly with everyone.
-Just as Debussy did with Western classical music more than a hundred years ago, Srayamurtikanti is exploring the outer reaches of traditional gamelan music.
+Brian Baumbusch’s Penrose Prologue, commissioned by ZOFO, is inspired by gamelan heterophony.
+The program closes with pieces by Balinese composers Putu Septa and Ni Nyoman Srayamurtikanti.
+Putu Septa’s piece Social Cohesion is written for ZOFO while Srayamurtikanti’s piece Speech Delay was originally written for Balinese shadow-puppet theater instruments and transcribed for ZOFO by Brian Baumbusch.
+Just as Debussy did with Western classical music more than a hundred years ago, Putu Septa and Srayamurtikanti are exploring the outer reaches of traditional gamelan music.

 Mind Meld: Composers Share the Bench